Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Research context and data

+Students generally had the freedom to choose which exercises to submit.
+However, a small selection of introductory and basic tasks were designated as mandatory \emph{core tasks}.
+Submitting answers to the core tasks was a requirement for passing the course to ensure that all students completed at least some tasks from every week.
+The number of core tasks varied weekly from two to three and they were selected by the course teacher beforehand.

+In addition to the weekly tasks, students completed a course assignment throughout the course.
+The assignment comprised a self-made mini-project, which was usually a game made with the game engine used in the course or a small command-line program.
+Students were allocated 30 hours of course work for the assignment, which was split into three milestones: a plan document, a working prototype and the finished project.
+During the course, students were required to participate in three one-on-one supervision sessions with a teaching assistant to assess the progress of the project throughout the milestones (see Table \ref{tab:cs1_syllabus}).
+The assignment was evaluated as a whole in the final milestone and was graded as pass/fail.
+Those whose assignment did not match the passing criteria as evaluated by the TA were required to revise their work and participate in a new one-on-one supervision session.

+Throughout the course, the students had access to several learning resources, such as a coursebook, lectures, supplementary examples and ungraded exercises, lecture recordings, and documentation.
+Students were encouraged to use only the course materials and not search the internet, as all necessary and verified materials are available within the course.
 In addition, students could attend group study sessions in which they could study and get live help from teaching assistants.
-During the course, students were also required to participate in three one-on-one supervision sessions with a teaching assistant to assess the progress on the course assignment.
-Each course week ended with a task review session held after the task deadline, allowing students to compare each other's answers.
-After the session, the students were encouraged to review and fix their answers using model answers.
+Additionally, each course week ended with a task review session held after the task deadline, allowing students to compare each other's answers.
+After the session, the students were encouraged to review and fix their answers using model answers provided by the course teacher.
+Similar to course materials, students were encouraged to attend lectures, group study sessions and task review sessions, but there was no required attendance.
+In fall 2023, $62.6\%$ of the course students self-reported attending some of the lectures, with an average self-reported attendance of $19.4\%$ per lecture; the lowest reported attendance was $2.8\%$ (week 1, lecture 2) and the highest $38.6\%$ (week 2, lecture 2).
+In turn, $78.2\%$ of the students were recorded as participating in some of the group study sessions, with an average attendance of $28.9\%$ students per week; the lowest attendance was $14.6\%$ (week 10) and the highest $49.5\%$ (week 7).